 I first began studying music at the age of seven and went on to reach grade 8 on violin, flute, saxophone, clarinet and piano.
 I continued my music education with a BMus(hons) degree in Violin Performance at Birmingham Conservatoire where I was fortunate enough to receive tuition from numerous world class violinists and to frequently perform in several of the world’s best concert halls, including Birmingham Symphony Hall and London’s Royal Albert Hall.

-In addition to my performance skills I also have a particular specialism in Baroque violin playing and historical performance practice, which I developed through undertaking a Masters Degree in Musicology, and I have also written a book on this topic (‘Theory and Practice in Baroque Violin Performance’).
+In addition to my performance skills I also have a specialism in Baroque violin playing and historical performance practice, which I developed through undertaking a Masters Degree in Musicology, and I've also written a book on this topic (‘Theory and Practice in Baroque Violin Performance’).

 Ultimately, my main passion is teaching.
 I have ten years of teaching experience including private teaching and school teaching, and also worked as a mentor for the violin students of the Birmingham Conservatoire Junior Department.
 Additionally, I’m also experienced with teaching individuals with additional needs, having spent a year working for a charity that provides weekly music sessions for children and young adults with special needs.